-If your current legal name is different from the name on your civil birth certificate (e.g., your maiden name), then you must show legal proof of the name change.
-Legal proof = Certified marriage or civil union certificate, divorce decree or court order linking the new name with a previous name.
-U.S. passport is not proof of legal name change.
-A divorce decree may be used as authority to resume using a previous name only if it contains the new name and the previous name and permits a return to use of the previous name.
+If your current legal name is different from the name on your civil birth certificate then you must show legal proof of the name change.

+Legal proof = certified marriage or civil union certificate, divorce decree or court order linking the new name with a previous name.
+A U.S. passport is not proof of legal name change.
+A divorce decree may be used as authority to resume using a previous name only if it contains the new name and the previous name and permits use of the previous name.